 You also need to fill in the “Your Feedback” section since we are keen on receiving your feedback on the application process.
 Since this is a pilot programme we need this feedback to improve the programme in the future.

 After clicking on the “Send application file” button, you’ll receive an automated email message confirming your submission.

 In case you are selected you will receive a contract, which you will be requested to sign and upload to your i-Portunus account.
 In case you are selected you will receive 75% of the mobility support upon signing the contract.
 You can use that money to pay your expenses for the mobility.
 When your mobility has ended, we expect an activity report within 2 weeks of the end of your mobility, and when you send it you will receive the remaining 25% of the mobility support.
 If the activity report has not been submitted within 6 weeks of the end of the mobility, the remaining 25% will not be paid.
-Since this is a pilot programme your feedback is improtant to us, and that’s why we ask for this activity report.
+Since this is a pilot programme your feedback is important to us, and that’s why we ask you to complete activity report.

 Yes, i-Portunus funding can be used as a match funding.

 The applicant is personally in charge of spending the mobility support to cover the expenses for his / her personal mobility (mode of transport, accommodation, visa cost etc) and not for the transport of goods / art works / material.